Walking tall again

 Through cane training, Martin learned the essential skills to walk safely and independently.
 He practised how to hold the cane correctly, use the ball tip to detect obstacles, navigate stairs, and cross roads with curbs.
 “They really did do a terrific job,” he says.

-Now, Martin walks upright and with confidence - just as he did in the Navy.
+Now, Martin walks upright and with confidence - just as he did during his time in service.
 He’s able to make his way to the local supermarket on his own, trusting his cane to guide him and signal to others to give him space.

 “I know how to use it properly.
 I’m so relaxed with it now - I don’t go out without my cane.
 I think it’s brilliant, I really do.”